-Estate PlanningNewsSuperannuation Fund Estate Planning For SMSF
+Estate PlanningFinancial PlannersNews Estate Planning

-Estate planning is not one of the more pleasant things to think about, but it can be comforting to know where your Self-Managed Superannuation Fund (SMSF) is going to go when you die.
+Estate planning is not one of the more pleasant things to think about, but it can be comforting to know what happens to your Self-Managed Superannuation Fund (SMSF) is going to go when you die.
 It can also be comforting to know that taxes won’t consume a large portion of their inheritance.
 Here are some of the fundamentals of where an SMSF goes when you die and how taxes are paid.

 According to the Australian Securities and Investments Commission (ASIC), it is recommended to fill out the form which determines where your money is supposed to be distributed in case of your death.
 This can keep your family’s money from being “tied up” in their time of grief.
 (1)

-If You Die, Who Gets Your Super?
+If You Die, Who Gets Your SMSF Super?

 In the case of your death, the trustee of your super pays the money, known as your “death benefit,” to your dependent, dependents or estate.
 Your dependents include your spouse or same sex de facto partner and your children.
 It can also include anyone with whom you were financially interdependent or anyone who was dependent upon you financially.
 (1)